Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Useful PowerShell Scripts for Help Desk

-PowerShell has powerful set of commands and used by system admins, service desk staff, help desk staff, software developers to automate task, configuration management using commands, script, functions.
+PowerShell has a powerful set of commands and is used by system admins, service desk staff, help desk staff, and software developers to automate tasks, and configuration management using commands, scripts, and functions.

-In this article, I will explain useful PowerShell scripts for help desk staff to help with useful commands that they need day to day basis to automate task or configuration.
+In this article, I will explain useful PowerShell scripts for help desk staff to help with useful commands that they need on a day-to-day basis to automate tasks or configuration.

-As a system admin or help desk staff, daily basis we have to check for if user account is enabled or disabled, add user to active directory, assigned folder permission to user and so on..
+As a system admin or help desk staff, daily basis we have to check whether a user account is enabled or disabled, add the user to the active directory, assign folder permission to the user, and so on..

-I have tried to collect and put useful PowerShell script for helpdesk staff or system admin staff to save lot of time compared to find the useful commands or GUI.
+I have tried to collect and put useful PowerShell scripts for helpdesk staff or system admin staff to save a lot of time compared to finding useful commands or GUI.

-Often, help desk staff spend their time going through GUI ( graphical user interface) application to solve their problem which can be easily achieved using commands.
+Often, help desk staff spend their time going through GUI ( graphical user interface) applications to solve their problem which can be easily achieved using commands.

 Let’s start with commonly useful scripts for help desk staff or system admins using PowerShell.